napframework/nap/docs/doxygen/markdown/05_rendering.md

 Materials and Shaders {#materials}
 =======================

-A shader is a piece of code that is executed on the GPU.
+A [shader](@ref nap::Shader) is a piece of code that is executed on the GPU.
 You can use shaders to perform many tasks including rendering a mesh to screen or in to a different buffer.
 The material tells the shader how to execute that piece of code.
 A material therefore:

 - Defines the mapping between the mesh vertex attributes and the shader vertex attributes
-- Stores and updates the uniform shader values
+- Stores and updates the uniform shader inputs
-- Stores and updates global render settings such as the blend and depth mode
+- Stores and updates the sampler shader inputs
+- Controls render settings such as the blend and depth mode

 This schematic shows how to bind a shader to a mesh and render it to screen using the [RenderableMeshComponent](@ref nap::RenderableMeshComponent)

 ![](@ref content/shader_material_binding.png)

 Multiple materials can reference the same shader.
 You can change the properties of a material on a global (resource) and instance level.
 To change the properties of a material on an instance you use a [MaterialInstance](@ref nap::MaterialInstance) object.
-A material instance is used to override  uniform values and change the render state of a material.
-This makes it possible to create a complex material with default attribute mappings and uniform values but override specific settings for a specific object.
+A material instance is used to override uniform and sampler inputs and change the render state of a material.
+This makes it possible to create a complex material with default attribute mappings and uniform inputs but override specific settings for a specific object.

 Imagine you have twenty buttons on your screen that all look the same, but when you move your mouse over a button you want it to light up.
 You can do this by making a single material that is configured to show a normal button and change the unifom 'color' for the button you are hovering over.
 Changing the color uniform is done by altering the material instance attribute 'color'.

-Mapping Attributes {#mapping_attrs}
+Vertex Attributes {#vertex_attrs}
 -----------------------
 Meshes can contain any number of vertex attributes.
 How those attributes correspond to vertex attributes in the shader is defined in the material.
-It is simply a mapping from a mesh attribute ID ('position') to a shader attribute ID ('in_Position').
-Consider this simple vertex shader:
+It is simply a mapping from a mesh attribute ID ('Position') to a shader attribute ID ('in_Position').
+Consider this simple .vert shader:

 ~~~~~~~~~~~~~~~{.c}
 uniform mat4 projectionMatrix;	//< camera projection matrix